EN4D2Lab/FreezingOfGaitPrediction/README.md

 # Freezing of Gait Prediction

 ## Overview
 This repository contains a Python script (`predict_fog.py`) that predicts whether a patient has Freezing of Gait (FOG) using a pre-trained Support Vector Machine (SVM) model.
-The model utilizes brain area feature values stored in an Excel file (`area.xlsx`) and scales them using a saved scaler (`scalar_for_area.pkl`).
+The model utilizes brain area feature values stored in an Excel file (`area.xlsx`) and scales them using a saved scaler (`scale_data.pkl`).

 ## Prerequisites
 Ensure you have the following installed on your system: